Growing With Science Blog

 • Paper towels

-• Either paper plates and plastic wrap /or zip-loc style bags
+• Either paper plates and plastic wrap /or zip-loc style plastic bags

 • Water

-Wash your hands and try to keep everything as clean as possible.
+Wash your hands prior to starting and try to keep everything as clean as possible.

 germination test

-If you have germination, take the tiny sprouted seeds and transfer them to containers filled with moist soil and you’ll have transplants ready when it is time to start your garden.
+If the seeds germinate, transfer the tiny sprouts to containers filled with moist soil and you’ll have transplants ready when it is time to start your garden.

-A Seed Is Sleepy by Dianna Hutts Aston (Author), Sylvia Long (Illustrator)
+A Seed Is Sleepy by Dianna Hutts Aston and illustrated by Sylvia Long

 How a Seed Grows (Let’s-Read-and-Find-Out Science 1) by Helene J. Jordan (Author), Loretta Krupinski (Illustrator)